TurBoss/blt/doc/parseargs.rst

   **-metavar** *string*

-  **-max** *minValue*
+  **-max** *maxValue*
     Specifies the maximum value accepted. *MaxValue* is the maximum value for argument.
-The option is used only for "int" and "double" arguments.
+The option is used only for "integer" and "double" arguments.

   **-min** *value*
     Specifies the minimum value accepted. *MinValue* is the minimum value for argument.
-The option is used only for "int" and "double" arguments.
+The option is used only for "integer" and "double" arguments.

   **-nargs** *argCount*